mrsimonemms/devpod-provider-hetzner/README.md

 1. Use the reference `mrsimonemms/devpod-provider-hetzner` to download the latest release from GitHub
 1. Get an [API token](https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/)
-   from Hetzner.
+   from Hetzner with `read & write` access.
 This will be used to manage resources.

 ## Development